CortexFoundation/tech-doc/model-writing-tutorial.md

 **CVM-Runtime**:

 An open-source deterministic machine learning framework written in C++.
 During runtime, the CVM (Cortex Virtual Machine) executes your models via CVM-Runtime.
-It is comparable to other frameworks such as MXNet, TensorFlow etc. with the important distinction that it is deterministic.
+It is comparable to other frameworks such as MXNet, PyTorch, TensorFlow etc. with the important distinction that it is deterministic across different computing environments.

 **MRT**:

-MRT (written in Python) is one of the most important parts of CVM-Runtime.
+MRT (written in Python), short for Model Representation Tool, is one of the most important parts of CVM-Runtime.
 It quantizes and prepares your model for on-chain execution by CVM-Runtime.
-At the risk of oversimplification, MRT compresses and converts your model from floating point to integer only so that its execution is efficient and deterministic across different devices.
+At the risk of oversimplification, MRT basically compresses and converts your model from floating point to integer-only so that its execution is efficient and deterministic across different devices.
 The original research was endorsed by the official team of Amazon MXNet and the details can be read [here](https://medium.com/apache-mxnet/quantizing-neural-network-models-in-mxnet-for-strict-consistency-on-blockchain-b5c950674866).

 In this tutorial, we will write a simple handwritten digit recognition model, convert it via MRT, and upload it to the Cortex blockchain so that it can be executed on-chain.

-We will work through be 4 main stages
+We will walk through 4 main stages:

-(1) Install CVM-Runtime (including MRT) and other dependencies.
+(1) Install CVM-Runtime and other dependencies.

 (2) Train a model using the MXNet framework.

-(3) Quantize the model trained in stage (2) using MRT.
+(3) Quantize the model trained in stage 2 using MRT.

 (4) Upload the model